-Chicago has its fair share of iconic dishes, from deep dish to the Chicago-style hot dog, but not all of these unique eats are well known outside of the city limits.
+Chicago has its fair share of iconic dishes, from deep dish pizza to the Chicago-style hot dog, but not all of these unique eats are well known outside of the city limits.
 Allow me to introduce one of the strangest: the bone-in pork chop sandwich.
 Yep, you read that right.
 This sandwich features a pork chop with its bone still firmly attached.
 Jim's Original is probably the most famous place serving the odd item, though I'm a big fan of Maxwell Street Depot.

 Why do so many Chicagoans order these, knowing full well that they could get distracted and chip a tooth?
 Well, because the pork chops are cooked until they're golden brown and crispy, which is about as good a combination as you can find.
 To achieve this, all you need to do is dredge the chops lightly in flour, and cook in a healthy amount of oil.